Evaluating IVF Program Results

 In summary, IVF best practices include:

-- Freezing blastocysts using the vitrification technique
+- Freezing blastocyst embryos using the vitrification technique as opposed to the slow freeze technique

 - Strong consideration of pre-embryo genetic screening